 Hide and Seek Alphabet – Play hide-and-seek alphabet game in a darkened room with a flashlight.
 Sometimes firefighters have to go into dark buildings or buildings so full of smoke that they can’t see.
 Place letter cards around the room and have your preschooler go in with a flashlight on a mission to rescue the letters.
 Dress up as a firefighter to make this task even more exciting!

-Alphabet Flames – Grab some sidewalk chalk and get outside!
+Alphabet Flames – Grab some sidewalk chalk paint and get outside!
 Draw flames with sidewalk chalk outside and spray them out with a squirt bottle.
 Add letters inside the flames to help your preschooler recognize letters and sounds and have them say the letter sound(s) as they squirt out the fire.
 Get creative and have your preschooler find the letters in his/her name and only put out those flames.

 These fire safety picture books are the perfect way to introduce being safe and responsible when learning about fires.
 Teach kids through stories and illustrations with these hand-picked favorites!